 A large body of research shows a connection between the heart, blood, and ears.
 Studies show that poor heart health and circulatory problems are connected to hearing loss and that good heart health is connected to healthy hearing.
 The inner ear, especially the cochlea that is critical to good hearing, depends on a constant flow of blood.
 A poor flow can affect how the cochlea functions and lead to hearing problems.
 Trauma to the blood vessels in the ear can also lead to hearing loss.
 Poor blood circulation may lead to sudden deafness, also known as sudden sensorineural hearing loss, or SSHL.

 People usually experience this condition in one ear, though some experience it in both.
 This sudden deafness usually goes away in a few days, but about 15 percent of people that have the condition experience hearing problems that get worse over time.
 Advances in audiology make it easier for doctors to treat this type of hearing loss, but preventative measures that you can take yourself are a good first step.

-A large body of research leaves little doubt that healthy teeth can help people maintain a healthy heart, and that a healthy heart can help support the blood flow that necessary for the inner ear to work properly.
+A large body of research leaves little doubt that healthy teeth can help people maintain a healthy heart and that a healthy heart can help support the blood flow that necessary for the inner ear to work properly.
 Conversely, poor oral health care can lead to heart problems that then affect people’s ability to hear.
 Further research is needed so that scientists can pinpoint the exact causal pathways that lead to these connections between the mouth, heart, and ears.
-In the meantime, because we know that the relationships do exist, the best way to protect your hearing is to take proper care of your mouth.
+In the meantime, because we know that these relationships do exist, we need to take oral health more seriously.
 Consider it part of the good overall health that researchers have shown time and again helps protect your hearing and leads to a better quality of life.